 The interactions within this group and with interlocutors from your firm can be analyzed in order to better understand their attitudes towards your products and services.
 Really getting to know who your customers are means you can adapt your communications strategy to enhance engagement, notoriety and sales (online or offline).

 Furthermore, community building also means developing and nurturing organic ambassadors for your brand.
 Enthusiastic individuals will not only help boost brand awareness, giving a regular positive spin on your activities, products or services, but they will also talk about your brand to their friends.

 Don’t forget, your community ambassadors are loyal customers.
 They are far more likely to stick around and continue engaging with your brand if they feel like they belong to a community.
-Community building therefore means increased retention rate, increased engagement which translates into increased revenue and increased recommendations.
+Community building, therefore, means an increased retention rate, and increased engagement which translates into increased revenue and increased recommendations.

 So there’s your why, now let’s look at how.

 Starting from scratch may seem a little overwhelming, but by following just a few simple steps, you can really get your web community up and running in no time at all.

 Step 1: Identify your key stakeholders.